Judge Tosses Gun Charge Against Kyle Rittenhouse Before Closing Arguments

 But just before jurors were expected to hear closing arguments in the murder trial, Kenosha Judge Bruce Schroeder accepted a defense motion to dismiss the charge of possession of a dangerous weapon by a person under 18—the only misdemeanor the teenager was facing.
 The Rittenhouse defense team has argued to dismiss misdemeanor charges—punishable by up to nine months behind bars—throughout the trial.

-In accepting their argument, Schroeder—who has come under withering scrutiny centering on accusations of favoring the defendant—explained the dismissal came because Wisconsin law was poorly written and that the shorter barrel size of the rifle Rittenhouse carried that night meant he did not violate that law.
+In accepting their argument, Schroeder—who has come under withering scrutiny centering on accusations of favoring the defendant—explained the dismissal came because Wisconsin law was poorly written and that the shorter barrel size of the firearm Rittenhouse carried that night meant he did not violate the statute.

 Former federal prosecutor Neama Rahman told The Daily Beast he was not surprised by the last-minute decision to dismiss the gun charge, noting that the statute was “poorly worded” and that the judge “said he was still researching the law last week.”